retainful/woocommerce/readme.txt

 == Description ==

-[Retainful](https://wwww.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=visit_site) helps you recover abandoned carts in your WooCommerce store with a single click.
-It can automatically send email reminders when customers abandon their carts in your shop.
+[Retainful](https://wwww.retainful.com?utm_source=wp_directory&utm_medium=description&utm_campaign=marketplace&utm_content=visit_site) helps you recover WooCommerce abandoned carts with a single click.
+It can automatically send a series of email reminders when customers abandon their carts in your shop.

 == Abandoned Cart Recovery in WooCommerce ==

-7 out of 10 potential shoppers leave without buying in most stores.
-This cart abandonment rates could be reduced drastically by sending a well timed, sequence of email reminders.
+7 out of 10 potential shoppers leave your store without buying.
+But you can reduce the cart abandonment rate and recover the lost sales by sending a well timed, sequence of email reminders.
 It is a proven fact that abandoned cart recovery emails can recover at least 30% of the lost sales.

 Retainful automates your abandoned cart emails.
 You can schedule a series of timed email reminders that can be sent to the customers to recover your WooCommerce abandoned carts.